Mazda3: 2016 facelift

+Powertrains

+Safety

+In 2016 the Mazda3 received a 5/5 ANCAP rating.

 Fourth generation (BP; 2019)

+An early design prototype of the fourth-generation Mazda3 hatchback was revealed at the 2017 Los Angeles Auto Show on 17 November 2017.
+The prototype was sculpted live during the event from clay, based on a design by University of Notre Dame industrial design student Mallory McMorrow.
+The prototype was the winning entry in the Mazda Design Challenge, in which Mazda teamed up with Facebook to seek design input from college students.

-The fourth-generation Mazda3 hatchback and sedan were both unveiled at the 2018 Los Angeles Auto Show on 28 November 2018, and global sales began in early 2019, as the 2019 model year in North America.
+The fourth-generation Mazda3 hatchback and sedan were officially unveiled at the 2018 Los Angeles Auto Show on 28 November 2018, and global sales began in early 2019, as the 2019 model year in North America.
 The model was previously previewed by the Kai Concept, first shown in October 2017.
-With the release of the 4th generation model, the "Axela" nameplate was no longer used in the Japanese domestic market as part of Mazda's standardized global naming structure.
+With the release of the fourth generation model, the "Axela" nameplate was no longer used in the Japanese domestic market as part of Mazda's standardized global naming structure.

 Designed from 2015 to late 2016 under the lead of Yasutake Tsuchida, the model is slightly lower and longer than before, with its wheelbase stretched by 25 mm.
 The exterior design of the sedan and hatchback models are heavily differentiated, with both models only sharing the hood and headlights, while front wing fenders and front doors are designed uniquely for each body styles.
 Its body uses an increased amount of ultra-high-strength steel 980 MPa or higher to 30 percent of the vehicle body, an increase over the 3 percent in the prior generation.

 Mazda has swapped the more sophisticated multilink independent rear suspension from its predecessor for a cheaper and more compact torsion beam setup which is claimed to improve the car's quietness, along with the added sound deadening materials.
 To enhance the vehicle's NVH, Mazda included a 'two-wall' structure that leaves space between the body and carpeting on the floor.
 The model is also equipped with an updated version of the torque vectoring system marketed as the G-Vectoring Control Plus.

 Interior materials are upgraded with a stitched dash pad, metal trim for the climate control knobs and central infotainment controller, a new steering wheel design, and a newly developed 8.8-inch display screen with a redesigned Mazda Connect system interface.
 A dark red leather upholstery color is offered for the hatchback model.

-In North America, the Mazda3 has all-wheel drive an available option for the first time.

 Production of the model in Thailand at the AutoAlliance Thailand in Rayong started on 28 August 2019.